pepk0/EmailCleaner/README.md

 This is used to select an options from an option list that includes the following:

-- Scan Inbox - the first and only option, when opening the app, after scanning the inbox, more option will appear.
+- *Scan Inbox*: The first and only option, when opening the app, after scanning the inbox, more option will appear.
-- Delete - this option lets you delete all the mail from a single sender or organization, which needs to be selected from the mail selection dropdown.
+- *Delete*: This option lets you delete all the mail from a single sender or organization, which needs to be selected from the mail selection dropdown.
-- Save - this option saves a sender's or organization's mails from batch deletion, which needs to be selected from the mail selection dropdown.
+- *Save*: This option saves a sender's or organization's mails from batch deletion, which needs to be selected from the mail selection dropdown.
-- Batch Delete - this option lets you delete all emails from senders or organizations that are in the mail selection dropdown menu, except the ones that are saved.
+- *Batch Delete*: This option lets you delete all emails from senders or organizations that are in the mail selection dropdown menu, except the ones that are saved.
-- Clear Saved - this option lets you clear the saved senders making them present in the mail selection menu thus making them deletable again.
+- *Clear Saved*: This option lets you clear the saved senders making them present in the mail selection menu thus making them deletable again.

 **Execute Button**